 Reviewing selected issues with which leaders deal in the courses of their ministries.
-Focus will be on how to deal with these issues in order to provide practical ministry solutions.
+Focus will be on how to deal with these issues in order to provide practical ministry solutions within a scriptural framework.
 This seminar will be held each year in a conference and/or Lab setting such as Youth Lab in April.
 Seminar topics vary each year.
-Four Hours
+Four hours.